-Dolores Catherino is a polychromatic composer and multi-instrumentalist.
-Her avant-garde compositions use sonic ‘pitch-palettes’ of 106 and 72 EDO (equal divisions of the octave) and are performed on visionary 21st century keyboard instruments.
+Dolores Catherino is a PolyChromatic music composer and multi-instrumentalist.
+Her avant-garde compositions use audible ‘pitch-palettes’ of 106 and 72 EDO (equal divisions of the octave), performed on visionary 21st century keyboard instruments.

 PolyChromatic Music: https://www.polychromaticmusic.com